The Bankrate promise

 When you apply for Social Security, you automatically apply for the greater of your benefit or half your spouse’s benefit.
-The average monthly payout for all retired workers was $1,553.68 in May 2021 according to the Social Security Administration (SSA), while those claiming spousal benefits received an average check of $795.89.
+The average monthly payout for all retired workers was $1,701.62 in June 2023 according to the Social Security Administration (SSA), while those claiming spousal benefits received an average check of about $893.

 Here’s how Social Security works for those looking to claim a spousal benefit.